What Is a Ferritin Blood Test?

-Why Do I Need This Test?
+Why Do I Need a Ferritin Blood Test?

 You may also have strange cravings for licorice, chalk, dirt, or clay.
 You may feel a burning sensation on your tongue.

 A ferritin blood test can also help your doctor figure out whether your body is storing too much iron.
 High levels may point to alcohol abuse, infection, liver disease, rheumatoid arthritis, overactive thyroid, or some types of cancer.